-Only about 10% of energy that incandescent lights consume results in light - the rest is turned into heat.
-Replacing incandescent bulbs with more efficient ENERGY STAR models is one of hte fastest ways to cut your energy bills.
-There are many choices of energy efficient lighting and energy saving lighting controls available.
-For more information on lighting options, visit www.energy.gov/energysaver/ articles/lighting-choices-save-you-money.
+Only about 10 of energy that incandescent lights consume results in light - the rest is turned into heat.
+Replacing incandescent bulbs with compact fluorescent light (CFL) or light emitting diode (LED) bulbs cost about 75% less to operate and usually last longer.
+Using more efficient lighting products is an easy way to save energy and money.
+For more information on lighting options, visit www.energy.gov/energysaver/articles/lighting-choices-save-you-money.